-There are 4 parts in the Listening section of the Cambridge English: First (FCE) exam.
+There are 4 parts in the Listening section of the B2 First (FCE) exam.
 This whole section takes approximately 40 minutes.

 FCE listening tests your understanding of different conversations in different contexts.
 You hear each part of the listening section twice.

 For this section of the exam, it is important to understand the purpose or overall idea of what each speaker says.
 This is because this section of the exam contains 'distractors'.
 'Distractors' are words used to distract your attention from the real answer.
 For example, in part 1 (multiple choice a,b,c) there may be a word in the listening which also appears in option 'b'.
 However, this may be deliberate and the real answer may actually be 'a' or 'c'.

 In part 1 of the FCE Listening section you hear 8 different people talking in different situations.
 There are 8 multiple choice (a,b,c) questions, one question for each different person.

 Before the recording starts you have time to quickly read through all the questions.
 Use this time to read through the question, but ignore the a,b,c options.

 Underline the key words in the question.
 Ignore the a,b,c options still.
 Then you know the information to listen for.